hypertherm/cutchart-cli/README.md

 - Automatically check for an update to the latest version

-     The CLI can check for new updates and automatically apply them.
+     The Cut Chart CLI can check for new updates and automatically apply them.

       cc-cli --update

+     When the Cut Chart CLI is updated, a backup of the current version is saved to "%APPDATA%\cc-cli\versions\".

 - Interact with the Log file